New Orleans Saints: Why They Will Defeat The Atlanta Falcons In Week 14 [Opinion]

-Drew Brees and the New Orleans Saints came into the 2017 NFL season hoping to compete for a Wild Card spot in the playoffs.
-They were not expected to even get that far, but have proven all of their doubters wrong.
-Not only are the Saints going to make a Wild Card appearance, assuming they don’t have a total collapse, they are also on track to win the NFC South division title and be one of the top-three teams in the NFC.
+Drew Brees and the New Orleans Saints came into the 2017 NFL season hoping to compete for a wild-card spot in the playoffs.
+They were not expected to even get that far but have proven all of their doubters wrong.
+Not only are the Saints going to make a wild-card appearance, assuming they don’t have a total collapse, they are also on track to win the NFC South division title and be one of the top-three teams in the NFC.

 Looking ahead to their Week 14 matchup tonight on Thursday Night Football against the Atlanta Falcons, the Saints have a chance to improve to 10-3 on the season.
 It is also another chance to extend their lead in the division.